jesse-ai/docs/docs/routes.md

 ]
 ```

-In this example we're telling Jesse to trade `BTCUSDT` using `TrendFollowingStrategy` strategy at `Binance` exchange in `4h` time interval.
+In this example, we're telling Jesse to trade `BTCUSDT` using `TrendFollowingStrategy` strategy at `Binance` exchange in `4h` time interval.

 ::: tip
 Notice that I used enums.
-Instead of writing `'4h'`, I wrote`timeframes.HOUR_4`.
+Instead of writing `'4h'`, I wrote `timeframes.HOUR_4`.
 This is optional but helps to prevent misspelling string.
 :::

 ## Trading multiple routes